Agoric/documentation/main/getting-started/intro-zoe.md

 made up of two key:value pairs.
 The key names must be ASCII and capitalized; they are the same names as are used in the contract code.

-In this case the key name `Price` is for what is wanted, and key name `Asset` is for what is being sold. `Price` is for what will be swapped for it (from the perspective of the user making the instance; it’d be the opposite for someone who wanted what Alice is offering).
+In this case the key name `Price` is for what the seller wants, and key name `Asset` is for what is being sold. `Price` is for what will be swapped for it (from the perspective of the user making the instance; it’d be the opposite for someone who wanted what Alice is offering).
 The price is denominated in the imaginary currency Moola, so that keyword needs the